ddinchev/yii-factory-girl/README.md

 ```

 In the above last example, if you haven't defined `VehiclesFactory.php` file, you can create factories just the same.
-All that `YiiFactoryGirl\Factory` expects is that there is a class named `Users` (or whatever you are trying to create) and you won't benefit from having predefined aliases/attributes which in many cases is just fine!
+All that `YiiFactoryGirl\Factory` expects is that a class named `Vehicles` exists (or whatever you are trying to create) and you won't benefit from having predefined aliases/attributes which in many cases is just fine!

 But there is one unpleasant small thing that you won't be able to use IDE auto-completion on your model created with `Yii::app()->factorygirl->create()`.
 First thing you can do is define a shortcut function in your tests bootstrap: